Bill Anderson: 1992–present: Return to songwriting and collaborations with others

 Chesney's song was followed by a track later recorded by Brad Paisley and Alison Krauss, "Whiskey Lullaby".
 The tune was composed with singer-songwriter Jon Randall.
-After writing the song, Randall was reluctant to record a demo of the record to pitch to other artists, but Anderson believed the song could be a success and its demo was then recorded at 10:00 on a weeknight.
+After writing the song, Randall was reluctant to record a demo of the record to pitch to other artists, but Anderson believed the song could be a success and its demo was then recorded at 10 o'clock on a weeknight.
 Paisley's version was released as a single in 2004 and peaked at number three on the Billboard country chart that year.
 In 2005, "Whiskey Lullaby" won Song of the Year at the Country Music Association Awards.
 Anderson recalled the excitement of winning the accolade in his autobiography: "I jumped up and hugged Brad and knocked his white Western hat from his head."

 In 2006, Anderson co-wrote a song with Jamey Johnson and Buddy Cannon called "Give It Away".
 Later cut by George Strait, the song was inspired by Johnson's divorce at the time and included a spoken narration, a device that was not popular in the country genre during the mid-2000s.
 Strait's version was released as a single in 2006 and reached number one on the country chart that September.
 The song later won Song of the Year from the CMA Awards, becoming Anderson's third accolade from the awards show in the last three years.
 Later that decade, Anderson collaborated with other writers to compose "Joey" for the country duo Sugarland.
 The single reached the top 20 of the country songs chart in 2009.
 In 2014, Anderson co-wrote Mo Pitney's top-30 country hit "Country" with Pitney and Bobby Tomberlin.

 On July 22, 2023, Anderson was honored as the Grand Ole Opry's longest-serving member in the show's history.
-Anderson's membership has not lapsed in 62 years since his initial induction in 1961.
+Anderson's membership has not lapsed since his 1961 induction.